mikebd/go-read-var-log/README.md

 * [Go](https://golang.org/) - Programming language
 * [HttpRouter](https://github.com/julienschmidt/httprouter) - HTTP request router

+## Design

+* The `service` package contains the logic of the service, agnostic of presentation and transport
+* The `controller` package contains the HTTP request handlers

 ## Generation of Sample Input Log Files

 Optionally, arbitrarily large fake log files can be generated in json or delimited format to augment any that